Key Characteristics of ABP

 including wellness, physical fitness and athletic activity

-- Opportunities for mentorship networks with successful men
+- Opportunities for mentorship networks

 - Builds on boys’ strengths to create an optimistic culture and encouraging

 learning environment where boys achieve their personal best

 - School uniform

 - active engagement in a ‘boy focused’ learning environment

 - development of caring relationships through coaching and mentorship

 The All-Boys Program is especially suited for boys who:

 - benefit from a single gender approach to instruction

 - are interested in curriculum that highlights what it means to be male in